 You wouldn’t think that a love for restoring old cars would translate into a love for building people’s businesses, improving their lives and planning for lasting legacies.
-But it does, at least in the case of Scott Morrison CPA founder and partner of Morrison, Clark & Company.
+But it does, at least in the case of Scott Morrison CPA founder of Morrison, Clark & Company.
 It turns out assembling a car is no different than assembling a financial strategy-only the tools are different…and the amount of elbow grease.

 Scott’s car-crazed past didn’t start with cars at all, but rather with toasters, blenders and any other small appliance he could get his hands on, take apart, and, on a good day, put back together.
 There was something about assembling the pieces of a puzzle that was part of his DNA, and only grew as he got older.
 You might think Scott would have been a natural engineer, but always pragmatic, he thought as he entered college, “Everybody needs an accountant, I’ll do that.”
 So he did.